 ATK’s Complete Autumn & Winter Cookbook

 The Complete Autumn & Winter Cookbook features more than 550 fall and winter recipes to fit any occasion.
-Packed with full color images and easy to understand instructions, it’ the newest offering in ATK’s Cookbook Series.
-This 450+ page cookbook has it all, from soothing soups and stews to centerpiece dishes and festive drinks.
-Moreover, it’s described as the only complete cookbook for covering every cooking occasion during the cold season.
-To put it differently, it may just be the only cookbook you need for the fall and winter months.
+You are packed with full-color images and easy-to-understand instructions, and it’s the newest offering in ATK’s Cookbook Series.
+This 450+ page cookbook has everything from soothing soups and stews to centerpiece dishes and festive drinks.
+Moreover, it’s described as the only complete cookbook covering every cooking occasion during the cold season.
+Put differently, it may be the only cookbook you need for the fall and winter months.

 Related: Nacho Recipes From Chef Kevin Cabrera